apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 This page elaborates on how to connect to an Ignite cluster and execute a variety of SQL queries using Ignite's ODBC driver.

-At the implementation layer Ignite's ODBC driver uses Ignite SQL Fields queries to retrieve data from  Apache Ignite Data Grid.
+At the implementation layer, Ignite's ODBC driver uses Ignite SQL Fields queries to retrieve data from  Apache Ignite Data Grid.
 This means that from ODBC side you can access only those fields that are [defined in cluster's configuration](/docs/sql-queries#section-making-fields-visible-for-sql-queries).

 Moreover, starting from Ignite 1.8, the ODBC driver supports DML (Data Modification Layer) which means that you can not only request data but modify Ignite Data Grid content as well using an ODBC connection.
 [block:callout]